-Materiality Fund name Planning materiality - This is the calculated figure we use in assessing the overall impact of audit adjustments on the financial statements.
-It has been set at 1% of net assets for the year ended 31 March 2019 based on the latest audited accounts for 2017/18. £3.664 million Performance materiality - This acts as a trigger point.
+Materiality Fund name Planning materiality - This is the figure we calculate to assess the overall impact of audit adjustments on the financial statements.
+It has been set at 1% of gross assets for the year ended 31 March 2020 based on the latest audited accounts for 2019. £3.9 million Performance materiality - This acts as a trigger point.
 If the aggregate of errors identified during the financial statements audit exceeds performance materiality this would indicate that further audit procedures should be considered.
-Using our professional judgement, we have calculated performance materiality at 50% of planning materiality. £1.832 million Reporting threshold (clearly trivial) - We are required to report to those charged with governance on all unadjusted misstatements more than the 'reporting threshold' amount.
-This has been calculated at 2.5% of planning materiality. £100 thousand Source: Audit Scotland
+Using our professional judgement, we have calculated performance materiality at 75% of planning materiality. £2.9 million Reporting threshold (i.e. clearly trivial) - We are required to report to those charged with governance on all unadjusted misstatements more than the 'reporting threshold' amount.
+This has been calculated at 2.5% of planning materiality. £100 thousand